 If you ever wonder why is your printer offline most of the time on Windows 10 computer, there could be several reasons for that.
 In this guide, we will talk about the possible reasons why a printer can go offline and how to make an offline printer online in Windows 10 or 8.1.
-Usually, printers may go offline due to network or USB cable connectivity issue, paper jam, out of paper, any other printer hardware faults and some times printer driver corruption too.
-Mostly it will come back to online automatically when these issues are fixed, but sometimes you need to make a printer online manually, and let’s see how to do it on Windows 10 or 8.1.
+Usually, printers may go offline due to network or USB cable connectivity issue, paper jam, out of paper, any other printer hardware faults and driver corruption.
+Mostly it will come back to online automatically when these issues are solved, but sometimes we need to make a printer online manually, and let’s see how to do it on Windows 10 or 8.1.

-Making a printer online on Windows 10 or 8.1 is not like how we did in earlier Operating Systems such as XP, Vista (except Windows 7) by right clicking it and making online.
-Microsoft changed the way of making a printer online from offline in Windows 7 and on recent Operating Systems, we have already covered here how to make printer online in Windows 7.
+Making a printer online on Windows 10 or 8.1 is changed compared the steps we followed in earlier Operating Systems such as XP, Vista (except Windows 7) which is by right-clicking it and making online.
+Microsoft changed the way of making a printer online from offline in Windows 7 and later Operating Systems.

-On Windows 10, you can search for devices and printers by entering ‘devices’ as shown below and click on the ‘Devices and Printers’.
+In Windows 10, you can search for devices and printers by entering ‘devices’ as shown below and click on the ‘Devices and Printers’.
 It doesn’t matter whether you have USB, network, or wireless printer or any brands such as HP, Brother Epson, the following methods are same to bring back the printer online in Windows 10/8.1.

-2) Click on Devices and Printers in Large or Small icons view of control panel.
+2) Click on Devices and Printers in Large or Small icons view of the control panel.

-If the printer is in offline state you would be seeing the tick mark front of ‘Use Printer Offline’.
-Remove the tick mentioned below and wait for some time printer to come online and resume printing.
+If the printer is in an offline state, you would see the tick mark front of ‘Use Printer Offline’.
+Remove the tick and wait for some time for the printer to come online and resume printing.

 Best gaming laptops under $700 to purchase online